Distribution Types

 Variable cost for campaign creators: As more users join, the overall cost increases, but individual earnings remain stable.

-Example: Fixed APR Campaign
+Example: Fixed Reward Rate Campaign

 If TVL = $100, the cost is $1 per day.